The Northumberland Guarantee for home care workers

 These rates will be updated each year - usually this will happen in April, but sometimes the date may be earlier than that.
 For further explanations of when these rates are payable, see the Guarantee section of this page, and the Questions and answers.

-• If you are on a variable visits-based contract, you will be paid at least £12 per hour, increasing to £12.45 in April or earlier.
+• If you are on a variable visits-based contract, you will be paid at least £12.54 per hour.
 This includes the time spent on visits, and the time travelling between visits.
-If you have agreed guaranteed minimum hours, this rate will also be payable for any hours up to the guranteed minimum that you have not been asked to work in that week, so long as you have been available to work.
+If you have agreed guaranteed minimum hours, this rate will also be payable for any hours up to the guaranteed minimum that you have not been asked to work in that week, so long as you have been available to work.

-• If you are on a fixed shifts contract during daytime, you will be paid at least £10.90 per hour, increasing to £12.00 in April or earlier.
+• If you are on a fixed shifts contract during daytime, you will be paid at least £12.00.

-• If you are working an overnight shift, and you are required to be awake through the night because of the needs of the person (or people) who you are supporting, you will be paid at least at least £10.90 per hour, increasing to £12.00 in April or earlier.
+• If you are working an overnight shift, and you are required to be awake through the night because of the needs of the person (or people) who you are supporting, you will be paid at least £12.00 per hour.

 • The Guarantee does not currently include a minimum rate for sleep-in shifts, where you are not required to stay awake, but may sometimes need to get up to help the person.